DiegoMax/RosCOMM/readme.md

 ## Features

-* (in progress) Automatically add suspended clients to a defined address list in RouterOS
+* Automatically add suspended clients to a defined address list in RouterOS
-* (in progress) Automatically remove suspended ip's when the service is re-enabled for whatever reason
+* Automatically remove suspended ip's when the service is re-enabled for whatever reason
-* (in progress) Ability to deal with multiple RouterOS Gateways detected automatically from UNMS network topology
+* Ability to deal with multiple RouterOS Gateways detected automatically from UNMS network topology
+* All actions/errors get logged to the UCRM Customer's account log.
-* (planned) Automatically add active clients to a custom address list based on their UCRM Service (so that PCQ Queues can be esasily used)
+* (**planned**) Automatically add active clients to a custom address list based on their UCRM Service (so that PCQ Queues can be esasily used)

 ## Contributing